Rwanda - Country Commercial Guide

 Language

-English and French are the accepted business languages in Rwanda, although many Rwandans may find English communication difficult.
+English and French are the accepted business languages in Rwanda, although many Rwandans may find English communication difficult, particularly outside Kigali.
 Interpreters are generally not required for business meetings.
-All Rwandans speak Kinyarwanda, and some speak Kiswahili to some degree.
+Almost all Rwandans speak Kinyarwanda, and some speak Kiswahili to some degree.

 Health

 Malaria is endemic to Rwanda.
 You are strongly encouraged to take prophylactic medications to prevent malaria.
-More information can be found here.
+More information can be found on the CDC website.
 Prophylactic medications should be initiated prior to entry into the endemic area.
 Some malaria prophylaxis medicines are not available in Rwanda and, because of possible counterfeiting of antimalarial medications, should be obtained from a reliable pharmaceutical source before arrival.

 Regular U.S. health insurance may not cover doctors’ and hospital visits in other countries.
 Medicare does not pay for any medical care received outside of the United States or its territories.
 Having coverage is important, as medical evacuation from Rwanda may cost more than $80,000.